Beeswax wrap: Non-commercial production

 Beeswax wrap can be made non-commercially with sheets of cotton and a mixture of beeswax, resin and oil.
 The cotton is cut into the makers desired shapes and the edges of the fabric are trimmed.
 A mixture of beeswax, pine resin, coconut and jojoba oil is melted.
 Then both sides of the cotton are coated with a thin layer of the melted mixture, ensuring that the wax is spread evenly and to the edges of the cotton.
 The coated cotton is then covered with wax paper and ironed; alternatively the fabric is placed on a baking tray and placed in an oven.
 The wrap is heated at approximately 200˚F or 93˚C. Once it is clear the wax has melted into the cotton, the fabric is left to air dry.

 Commercial production

 The mass production of beeswax wrap in commercial factories is yet to evolve due to the sustainability-centered visions of many beeswax wrap companies.
 Some companies have begun to use machinery that automatically waxes rolls of the fabric to upscale their production.

-In 2018 UK innovation and technology-based consulting firm Cambridge Consultants partnered with UK based start-up BeeBee Wraps.
+In 2018 UK innovation and technology-based consulting firm Cambridge Consultants partnered with UK based start-up BeeBee Wraps by Kamalakannan.
 They have designed a manufacturing process that enables production to increase by a factor of 30, while maintaining the sustainable values that guide the business.